Ted Young (journalist)

-Ted Young (born 1961) is a British journalist and current editor of Metro.
-He was appointed to the role in 2014.
+Young stepped down as editor of Metro in March 2023, after being appointed to the role in 2014.
 Earlier in his career he was night editor for The Sun, editor of London Lite, editor of MailOnline and online editor of the New York Daily News.

 Early life

 Young was born in Dar es Salaam, Tanzania.
 The son of a diplomat, he grew up in Nigeria, India, Iceland and Seychelles.
 He was educated at Eastbourne College in East Sussex and Fitzwilliam College, Cambridge.